-Delta: B.1.617.2 and its genetic descendants
+• Delta: B.1.617.2 and its genetic descendants

-• Omicron: B.1.1.529 (which includes sublineages BA.1, BA.2 and BA.3)
+Omicron: B.1.1.529 (which includes sublineages BA.1, BA.2 and BA.3)

-The Omicron variant (B.1.1.529) of COVID-19 has changes in one of the three genes that coronavirus swab tests detect, known as the S-gene.
-This means in cases compatible with the Omicron variant, the S-gene is no longer detected by the current test.
-When there is a high viral load (for example, when a person is most infectious) absence of the S-gene in combination with the presence of the other two genes (ORF1ab and N-genes) is a reliable indicator of the Omicron variant (B.1.1.529).
-However, as the viral load decreases (for example, if someone is near the end of their recovery from the infection), the absence of the S-gene is a less reliable indicator of the Omicron variant.
+The Omicron variant currently dominant in the UK is BA.1.
+This variant has changes in one of the three genes that the coronavirus swab used in the survey tests detects, known as the S-gene.
+This means the S-gene is no longer detected by the current test.
+When there is a high viral load (for example, when a person is most infectious) absence of the S-gene in combination with the presence of the other two genes (ORF1ab and N-genes) is a reliable indicator of this Omicron variant (BA.1).
+However, as the viral load decreases (for example, if someone is near the end of their recovery from the infection), the absence of the S-gene is a less reliable indicator of this Omicron variant.
+The sub-variant Omicron BA1.1 also mostly has gene pattern ORF1ab + N. Therefore, gene pattern matching used in the main variant analysis cannot distinguish between Omicron BA1.1 and Omicron BA1.1.